Samizo-AITL/aitl-controller-a-type/docs/reliability/README.md

 Crucially, these effects are:

 - **not obvious from waveforms alone**
-- but become explicit through Δt, amplitude, and FSM logic
+- but become explicit through Δt and FSM-based decision logic

 This distinction marks the boundary between
 *performance optimization* and *reliability-oriented design*.